 Businesses that are able to maximize efficiency – accomplishing the most tasks with the least amount of resources (namely time and money) – generally come out on top.

 And data and analytics metrics provided by Salesforce CRM is the answer to many businesses’ quests for efficiency.
-Salesforce CRM gives you the power to manage your big data to make it work for you, leading the charge to your success.
+Salesforce metrics give you the power to manage your big data to make it work for you, leading the charge to your success.

-Here are a few of the most important metrics that Salesforce CRM can provide to your business right when you need it.
+Here are a few of the most important Salesforce metrics a CRM can provide to your business right when you need it.

 1. Lead Conversion